stevegeek/encoded_id/README.md

-# EncodedId
+# EncodedId and EncodedId::Rails

-Encode numerical or hex IDs into obfuscated strings that can be used in URLs.
+`encoded_id` lets you encode numerical or hex IDs into obfuscated strings that can be used in URLs.

+`encoded_id-rails` is a Rails integration that provides additional features for using `encoded_id` with ActiveRecord models.

 ```ruby
 coder = ::EncodedId::ReversibleId.new(salt: my_salt)